tylimbach/RubiksCubeAI/README.md

 ```
 Alternatively, you can run the \_\_main\_\_.py script in cubesolver directly.

-## 3x3 Notation
+## 3x3 Notation Guide
-This project uses official rubik's cube notation to represent the cube, this is especially important to understand for turns and rotations.
+This project uses official WCA notation to represent the cube, this is especially important to understand for turns and rotations.
 A detailed notation guide can be found here for reference:

 [J Perm's Notation Guide](https://jperm.net/3x3/moves)